rukshan99/docs-ICAF/devGuide.md

 ## React App

 The frontend of the system is based on React related technologies and it consumes the JSON based service endpoints of the REST API.
+[Visit the repository.](https://github.com/rukshan99/app-ICAF)

 ### Getting started